 Native to India, blue sage is a large, tender shrub that's prized in central and south Florida and the Rio Grande Valley for its showy flowers of celestial blue.
-It grows fairly quickly into an open, upright plant about 45 ft. high and half as wide.
-Deep green, prominently veined leaves reach 8 in. long.
-In winter, spikes of intensely blue, 34- to 112-in.-wide blossoms, attractive to butterflies, appear along the branches and at their tips.
+It grows fairly quickly into an open, upright plant about 45 feet high and half as wide.
+Deep green, prominently veined leaves reach 8 inches long.
+In winter, spikes of intensely blue, 34- to 112 inches-wide blossoms, attractive to butterflies, appear along the branches and at their tips.
 Blue sage prefers sandy, well-drained soil of moderate fertility; it does not tolerate salt spray.
 If frost kills branches, cut shrub to the ground; new growth will emerge with the advent of warm weather.

 - Partial Shade